leechihyu/GOV2020/README.md

 First, the replication script functions well.
 I was able to smoothly replicate the results with the data and script provided by the authors.
-Second, the draft is well-written, with clear interpretations of the results.
+Second, the draft is well-written, with clear interpretations of the results and a coherent logic of writing.

-The following points are worth noting:
+The following points may be worth noting:

 1. **To what extent is the conclusion about the effect of different family immigration histories on one’s policy attitudes and empathy valid?**
-   Although the coefficients for economic reasons are significant in both figures, it may be questionable to conclude that citizens whose family immigration history involves economic factors are more likely to oppose open immigration policies.
+   Although the coefficients for economic reasons are significant in both tables, it may be somewhat questionable to infer that citizens whose family immigration history involves economic factors are more likely to oppose open immigration policies in the population level if you want to do so.
    This is because the data used comes from an experimental survey, which does not guarantee representativeness.
    Such a conclusion can be reliably drawn about the respondents in the study, but it may not be directly applicable to the broader population.